-Louisville's nine public golf courses offer a quality golfing experience at some of the most affordable prices in the nation.
+Louisville's ten public golf courses offer a quality golfing experience at some of the most affordable prices in the nation.
 Each course has its own unique character, and some consistently rank among Kentucky's best and most challenging courses.

 Occasional delays, closures or cart restrictions may be necessary because of the weather.
-All Metro Parks golf facilities have a spikeless golf shoe policy.
+All Louisville Parks golf facilities have a spikeless golf shoe policy.
 Flat-soled shoes, tennis, or plastic soft-spike shoes will be allowed.

 No metal spikes, cleats or other form of athletic shoes are allowed.
 Golfers are responsible for any property damage or injury caused by errant shots.

 Golfers who cannot afford greens fees are allowed, to the extent practicable, to perform work of equivalent value at the course or clubhouse to earn play privileges.